philiplowney/hibernate-max-fetch-depth-bug/readme.md

 # Hibernate 6 Upgrade Issue with `max_fetch_depth` Parameter

+_Note that this has been logged on the Hibernate ORM issue tracker: https://hibernate.atlassian.net/browse/HHH-16871_

 ## Outline
 We have recently upgraded to Hibernate 6.2.5.Final.
 After updating, we noted an issue related to the `max_fetch_depth` parameter: